-Explore All The Great Parks In South Bend
+What To Do In South Bend Indiana: Explore All The Great Parks

 If you are looking for more hiking trails and outdoor experiences venture over to Potato Creek State Park or the Spicer Lake Nature Preserve.
 Discover more great parks in South Bend here.

-Children will love seeing all the different cars and vehicles that the museum as acquired over time.
-A favorite spot was the Studebaker Super Service Center exhibit which gives children the opportunity to get hands-on with car repair.
-Grab a work jacket, get your clipboard and start fixing that car.
+Grab a work jacket, get your clipboard, and start fixing that car.
 From replacing the tire, a rusty muffler to working under the engine this play area is perfect at keeping kids engaged and entertained.
 We may have a future mechanic on our hands!

 Great Family-Friendly Dining in South Bend

-One of the many reasons I love visiting college towns is food.
-Great restaurants, coffee shops, and bars line the streets offering tourists a smorgasbord of tasty options to choose from.
 There are many great family-friendly dining options in South Bend with one of our favorites being the Lauber Kitchen & Bar.
-This old sheet metal factory turned local eatery is serving up scratch-made pizzas, entrees and more.
+This old sheet metal factory turned local eatery is serving up scratch-made pizzas, entrees, and more.
 Sample one of their craft cocktails (non-alcoholic or alcoholic) while letting the kids play out on their huge patio complete with outdoor games.

 No dining experience would be complete without a little dessert.
 Swing into the South Bend Chocolate Chocolate Company to treat yourself to over 500 chocolates and sweets.
 Tours of the factory and museum are offered at the top of the hour during hours of operation.